devpi/devpi/doc/userman/devpi_commands.rst

     devpi-web theme options:
       --theme THEME         folder with template and resource overwrites for the web interface [None]
+      --debug-macros        add html comments at start and end of macros, and log deprecation warnings [False]

     devpi-web doczip options:
       --documentation-path DOCUMENTATION_PATH